 Hearing Brake Noise?

 Stopping power is crucial to a safe and successful driving experience.
-When you need brake service, your Certified Service experts at Piemonte's Dundee Chevrolet, Inc. can recommend quality ACDelco Gold (Professional) or GM Genuine Parts brakes.
+When you need brake service, your Certified Service experts at Al Piemonte Chevrolet, Inc. can recommend quality ACDelco Gold (Professional) or GM Genuine Parts brakes.

 24 Months/Unlimited Mile Warranty**